1.0 Standard Operating Procedure (SOP) Purpose

 The Title IX Program Officer will appoint one or more investigators to conduct the fact finding for the case.
 The Title IX Program Officer will have the discretion to determine whether the investigator will be internal (an employee at Brown) or external (a qualified individual outside of the Brown community), or a combination of both internal and external investigators.
-The role of the investigator will be to gather, assess, and synthesize the relevant evidence in a report that sets forth the facts.
+The role of the investigator will be to gather, assess and synthesize the relevant evidence in a report that sets forth the facts determined to have occurred.
 The investigator has the discretion to determine the relevance of any witness or other evidence and may exclude information in preparing the investigation report if the information is irrelevant, immaterial, or more prejudicial than informative.

 Complainants and Respondents should be aware that the allegations and Prohibited Conduct in the draft investigation report may be different from allegations in the Formal Complaint.
 If an additional allegation is identified during the investigation, the Title IX Program Officer will send the Complainant and Respondent notice of the new allegation and amend the Formal Complaint.
 The Respondent will be provided five (5) business days from the date of delivery of the notice of the new allegation to respond to the new charge.

 The investigator’s report may include credibility assessments, where appropriate, based on their interviews with the Complainant, Respondent, witnesses, and review of the material evidence, as well as the basis of those assessments.
 The credibility assessment may include direct observations and reasonable inferences drawn from the facts and any consistencies or inconsistencies between the various sources of information.